sternmotor/borgserver/README.md

 For every ssh-key added, an own borg-repository will be created.

-This is a fork of Nold360s great work - switched here to [pip][] install to have the latest stable version and focused on unattended server and client operation, setting more defaults.
-For borgbackup server, running docker-compose is recommended.
+This is a fork of Nold360s great work, check section "Why this fork?" at bottom.

 Quick example
 -------------

 ### Export public ssh key on borg client